raunak51299/Hamming_code/README.md

 ##Todo:

-    1. Make a Todo list. :trollface:
+    1. Make a Todo list.